 It’s this deeper hurt that keeps us from letting go.
 Once you find and heal this hurt, the need to resist or hang on loses power and letting go becomes relatively easy.

-To learn more about how to let go and heal the deeper hurt, get the Mastery of Life Video Course, attend our weekend workshop, Return To The Heart, and read the book, Get Your Power Back.
+To learn more about how to let go and heal the deeper hurt, watch the Mastery of Life Video Course, attend our weekend workshop, Return To The Heart, and read the book, Get Your Power Back.
 If you want, you can work directly with Bill Ferguson.
 After you have healed your hurt and developed your ability to let go, the next step is to take specific action.
 Be sure and read the next article.

 How We Can Support You